Exploring the Use of Large Language Models for Reference-Free Text Quality Evaluation: An Empirical Study: Introduction

 \item \textbf{What is the most effective approach to evaluate text quality using ChatGPT?} (\S \ref{sec:main_experiments})

-In general, allowing ChatGPT to explicitly generate a score that measures the quality of a given text is the most effective and stable approach among the three methods we compared.
-At the same time, we recommend using a greedy decoding strategy during generation to obtain more reliable results.
+Generally, using ChatGPT to generate an explicit score for text quality is the best and most stable method among the three we compared.
+We suggest using greedy decoding for more reliable results.

 \item \textbf{Why may directly comparing two texts using ChatGPT yield suboptimal results?} (\S \ref{sec:analyais_pairwise_comparison})